Skip to Content

 Ruins from Castle A

-Don’t miss the smaller much less preserved complex known as Castle A about 50 ft west of the main dwelling.
-The paved path terminates at this location before looping around so it is easy to find.
+There is another much smaller and less preserved complex known as Castle A about 50 ft west of the main dwelling.
+The paved path terminates at this location before looping around so it’s easy to find.

-This ruin is believed by archaeologists to be larger than the original dwelling with a whopping 45 rooms.
-Castle A was also constructed up the face of the cliff in a series of terraces.
+Archeologists estimate Castle A was much larger than the main dwelling with a whopping 45 rooms.
+This ruin was constructed up the face of the cliff in a series of terraces.

 What Is Montezuma’s Well?